gmdfalk/blockify/README.md

 ##### Interlude Music
 From version 1.4 onwards blockify can play music of your choice during commercial breaks.
+The default behaviour is for blockify to automatically play the first song in the playlist file (should you have one), when a commercial starts playing.
+Alternatively, you can disable autoresume which will cause blockify to always finish the current interlude song before resuming spotify playback.

-This feature only works if you use pulseaudio (i.e. spotify needs to run in its own sink so it can be muted separately).
+The interlude feature only works if you use pulseaudio (i.e. spotify needs to run in its own sink so it can be muted separately).
 To make use of interlude music you have to configure a playlist file in `~/.config/blockify/playlist`.

 An example playlist:
 ```